hotwax/oms-documentation/retailpro/Flows/Inventory.md

     | B        | 2        |
     | C        | 2        |

-- Order is fulfilled for SKU A and B in Hotwax Commerce from NY at 9:00 AM.
-Inventory Snapshot after order fulfillment in Retail Pro and HotWax Commerce:
+3. Order is fulfilled for SKU A and B in Hotwax Commerce from NY at 9:00 AM.
+Inventory snapshot after order fulfillment in Retail Pro and HotWax Commerce:

-    Retail Pro:
+    **Inventory snapshot at Retail Pro:**

     | SKU/Location | New York | Nashville |